-Wright and Georgi win British Road Championships
+Emotional Wright pays tribute to late Mader after win

-British National Road Championships: Fred Wright and Pfeiffer Georgi triumph
+British National Road Championships: Fred Wright pays tribute to Gino Mader

 Last updated on .From the section Cycling

-England's Fred Wright made a late break to win his first British National Road Championship title.
+England's Fred Wright paid an emotional tribute to late team-mate Gino Mader after winning his first British National Road Championship title.

-Wright, 24, attacked late in the 189km contest to seal a first professional victory ahead of compatriot James Knox and Wales' Stephen Williams.
+Wright, 24, attacked late in the 189km contest and tearfully pointed to the sky as he crossed the line.

-Paying tribute to Gino Mader, who died after a crash at the Tour de Suisse earlier this month, Wright said: "I was racing with him on my mind."
+"I was racing with him on my mind," Wright said of Bahrain Victorious team-mate Mader, who died after a crash at the Tour de Suisse earlier this month.

 England's Pfeiffer Georgi won the women's title for a second time.

-The 22-year-old, who won in 2021 and also finished second to Alice Towers in 2022, kicked on during the final climb to ease over the line after a gruelling 132km to pick up her third win of the year.
+In the women's race, 22-year-old Georgi, who won in 2021 and also finished second to Alice Towers in 2022, kicked on during the final climb to ease over the line after a gruelling 132km to pick up her third win of the year.

+Team TSM rider Georgi said: "It's so special.
+"It still hasn't sunk in.
+After I won the jersey in Lincoln [in 2021], I really wanted it back because it's such an honour and it gave me a lot of confidence in the peloton turning up with the stripes.

-Team TSM rider Georgi said: "It was a bit unknown because the course is so hard.
+On her race tactics she added: "It was a bit unknown because the course is so hard.
 I wasn't sure if it would be too hard for my rider type and I just wanted to be in the mix.

-"I used a bit of the confidence from how I won Lincoln [in 2021] and wanted to test the waters with one lap to go.
+"I used a bit of the confidence from how I won Lincoln and wanted to test the waters with one lap to go.
 I was strong so I thought I could go full gas up the climb.

 "I wasn't expecting to win Lincoln and no one expected me to.
 Last year I felt a lot of pressure as defending champion and this year I was really hungry for the win.
 I've been focusing on race for a long time.
 I'm so happy I could pull it off."